 Neem in the Villages of India

-For the people of India, the Neem tree had many fascinating aspects.
-A botanical cousin of the mahogany tree, the hardy evergreen is a common feature of the drier regions of India and southeast Asia.
+A botanical cousin of the mahogany tree, Neem is a hardy evergreen that a common feature of the drier regions of India and southeast Asia.
 It needs very little water but plenty of sunlight.
 The Neem flowers bare fruits that are green drupes, which turn golden yellow when ripe.

-The Neem was planted in the vicinity of a home where Indians practiced daily interaction with this extraordinary tree.
+The Neem was planted in the vicinity of a home where people interacted with this extraordinary tree daily.

 For the women, the Neem was the mainstay of the herbal beauty tradition.
 The Neem proved an invaluable source of health, hygiene and beauty that was freely available.